Fundamentally, sports betting is gambling because you’re risking something of value to win something of equal or greater value.

 Regardless of how you bet, sports betting is gambling because you risk money on uncertain outcomes and lose money in the long run.

-In the current era of sports betting, it’s impossible to win in the long run.
+In the current era of sports betting, it’s very challenging to win in the long run.

-Even if you developed a system with a very small but significant edge to exploit betting on a sport, online betting sites will ban or restrict your account.
-Sportsbooks only accept customers who lose in the long run.
+Even if you developed a system with a very small but significant edge to exploit betting on a sport, online betting sites may restrict your account.
+Sportsbooks prefer customers who lose in the long run — but not too fast.

-Because you can’t make money on sports in the long run, we recommend caution when using a betting app.
+Because you probably won’t make money on sports in the long run, we recommend caution when using a betting app.